-Section VI.
+Section IV.
 Executive Board of the Action Committees

-- A. Purpose: The Action Committee Chairs, Action Committee Trustees and Director of Student Programming shall form an Executive Board for the purpose of administration of Action Committees and Issue Response Groups.
+A. Purpose: The Action Committee Chairs, Action Committee Trustees and Director of Student Programming shall form an Executive Board for the purpose of administration of Action Committees and Issue Response Groups.
 This Executive Board shall function in the budgeting of funds for the coming year, as well as strategic planning for future issues.
 The Executive Board shall also be responsible for oversight of the budgeting and resource allocation for the Action Committees and Issue Response Groups.
-Lastly, the Executive Board shall function in the planning and facilitation of general meetings of the Action Committees and Issue Response Groups. - B. Structure, Meetings and Responsibilities - 1.
-The Executive Board of the Action Committees shall be composed of the Action Committee Chairs, the Action Committee Trustee, and the Director of Student Programming.
+Lastly, the Executive Board shall function in the planning and facilitation of general meetings of the Action Committees and Issue Response Groups.

+B. Structure, Meetings and Responsibilities

+- 1. The Executive Board of the Action Committees shall be composed of the Action Committee Chairs, the Action Committee Trustee, and the Director of Student Programming.
 The President of the Association shall be an ex officio member of the Executive Board, empowered to break ties when necessary in voting. - 2.
 The Executive Board shall meet in conjunction with all general meetings of the Action Committees and Issue Response Groups, and in addition shall meet two (2) times yearly in conjunction with the Executive Committee of the Board of Trustees, in order to monitor the function and effectiveness of the Action Committees and Issue Response Groups. - 3.
 The Executive Board shall be responsible for these areas: - a.
 Projects - 1.
 Allocation of funding and other resources to projects within each Action Committee. - 2.
 Monitoring of function of Action Committee projects. - 3.
 Coordination of a report of all project status for the Action Committees and Issue Response Groups and the Board of Trustees at every meeting. - 4.
 Assistance with the development of inter-Action Committee projects. - b.
 Programming - 1.
 Coordinate overall Action Committee programming for the Annual Meeting. - 2.
-Contact and coordinate programming by the Action Committees and Issue Response Groups at regional workshops.
+Contact and coordinate programming by the Action Committees and Issue Response Groups at regional workshops. - 3.
+Allocate funds for programming and activities at the Annual Meeting. - 4.
+Advertise and oversee elections of new Chairs and Project Coordinators at the Annual Meeting. - c.
+Communications - 1.
+Establish and maintain a Action Committee/Issue Response Group network for use in quick dissemination of information. - 2.
+Contact with each Project Coordinator and Committee Chair before meetings to identify urgent needs or complaints. - 3.
+Overall coordination of submissions to The New Physician. - 4.
+Oversight of the publication of individual Action Committee newsletters. - 5.
+Facilitating creation of new Interest Groups and Issue Response Groups when necessary.